 The training project must be carried out face-to-face or online, within a maximum period of 6 weeks during the fall, winter and spring sessions and completed no later than the following dates:

 June 3rd ̶ Spring session

 Projects can be submitted:

-From September 15 to October 1, 2020 for the winter session
+From October 4, 2021 for the winter session

 • Furthering a circus technique or learning a new circus discipline

 • Development of related skills for joint and muscle strengthening or learning somatic approaches